Berea-College-CSC-226/p01-final-project-lindsay-julius/README.md

 ## Milestone 3: Virtual Check-In

-Indicate what percentage of the project you have left to complete and how confident you feel.

 **Completion Percentage**: `65-70%`

-**Confidence**: Describe how confident you feel about completing this project, and why.
-Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
     We're confident about completing this project in time because we know how much we still need to do and setting aside time to work on them.